carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 <br>
 __5. Add decals and meshes.__

-You can explore the available decals and meshes in `Content/Carla/Static/Decals` and `Content/Carla/Static`.
+You can explore the available decals and meshes in `Content > Carla Static > Decals` and `Content > Carla > Static`.
 Add them to road painter by extending and adding to the _Decals Spawn_ and _Meshes Spawn_ arrays.
 For each one you can configure the following parameters:

 - _Number of Decals/Meshes_ - The amount of each decal or mesh to paint.
 - _Decal/Mesh Scale_ — Scale of the decal/mesh per axis.